Lesson:

 A Great Victory!

-Just then came Gideon's signal!
-All the soldiers blew their trumpets,
+But just then Gideon's signal came!
+All the soldiers blew their

-broke their clay jars, held up their flaming torches, and yelled as loudly
+trumpets, broke their clay jars and held up their flaming torches!

-as they could, "A sword for the Lord and for Gideon!"
-Children, why
+They moved forward and yelled, "A sword for the Lord and for Gideon!"

 The Midianites were caught by surprise, and were so terrified that they